Evan-Chan-Git/DS5220-Final-Project/README.md

 dtype: int64
 ```

 Next we create a pairs plot (below) to understand the data struture.
 The diagonal plots show us that the variables are normally distibuted and centrally concentrated.
+It is possible to use clustering analysis here with Store Area, Items Available, Daily Customer Count, and Store Sales.
 There is also a visible linear relationship between Store Area and Items available.
+It is possible to fit a linear model here.

 <img src="figs/fig1.png" width="500">